 Trade Ideas History

-Formed in 2002, Trade-Ideas has evolved from just a market scanner into a full-fledged idea generation platform, serving over 50,000 traders in over 19 countries monitoring the U.S. and Canadian equity markets.
-The platform integrates artificial intelligence technology to identify what works in the current markets to generate ideas that best fit predictive outcomes.
+Formed in 2002, Trade Ideas has evolved from being just a market scanner into a full-fledged idea generation platform.
+It serves more than 50,000 traders across 19 countries and monitors the US and Canadian equity markets.
+The platform leverages artificial intelligence to identify what strategies work in the current market and generate ideas that best fit predictive outcomes.

-They have a live community chatroom with moderators and a bustling community of active traders.
-Co-founder Dan Mirkin is an active day trader who regularly posts trades on Twitter and is completely in touch with the needs of traders.
+Trade Ideas has a live community chatroom with moderators and a bustling community of active traders.
+Co-founder Dan Mirkin is an active day trader who regularly posts trades on Twitter and understands the needs of traders.

-Unlike a lot of other scanners that tie up massive resources scanning on the user’s computer, TI handles all the processing at their data centers and pushes the filtered stock ideas to the end-user.
+Unlike a lot of other scanners that tie up massive resources scanning on the user’s computer, Trade Ideas handles all the processing at its data centers and then pushes the filtered stock ideas to the end-user.
 This is an efficient and streamlined model that results in quicker and more accurate scans.
-Try crunching over 6,000 stocks on your desktop and see how fast it functions if you don’t believe me.
+It’s really impressive how fast Trade Ideas can crunch data about thousands of stocks on a typical laptop.

-Trade Ideas is actively developed, with new features rolling out regularly.
+Trade Ideas is being actively developed and regularly rolls out new features.
 We did our initial Trade Ideas review back in 2019 and have updated it multiple times since.

 How Much Does Trade Ideas Cost?

 Trade Ideas pricing is straightforward.
-Subscriptions are $118 a month (of $999 for prepaid yearly) for the standard and $228 a month (or $1,999 year) for the premium package.
+Subscriptions are $84 per month (or $999 for a prepaid year) for the Standard plan or $167 per month (or $1,999 for a prepaid year) for the Premium package.

-The premium plan contains the entire standard package tool as well as:
+The Premium plan includes everything you get with the Standard package as well as: